 If you want to upload a file directly, consider creating an audio sample.
 Audio samples let visitors preview your content without having access to the entire track.
 Using an audio sample also lets you control which part of your track visitors engage with first.

 Add a line to your site’s terms of service prohibiting visitors from copying or downloading your content, or sharing links to protected Member Areas content, like images and videos.

 We don't recommend this option since it creates a false sense of security and in no way prevents screenshots, drag-and-drop downloading, or recording software from capturing your content.
 However, if you'd like to disable right-clicks, you can do so by adding custom code to Code Injection.

-This topic has come up on our Answers forum, and you can view the post for more information and example code.
+This topic has come up on the Squarespace Forum, and you can view the post for more information and example code.

 Code Injection is a Premium feature available in Business and Commerce plans.